2020 Myanmar general election: Conduct

 The 2020 election was observed by domestic and international election observers.
 In total, the Union Election Commission accredited 7,232 observers from 13 domestic groups at the union-level, an additional 985 observers from 23 groups at the state and region levels.
 International observers included the Asian Network for Free Elections (ANFREL), the Carter Center, the European Union, and the government of Japan, totaling 61 international observers, 182 diplomatic observers, and 53 staff from IFES and International IDEA.

 A coalition of 12 domestic election observer groups found the election results credible, reflecting the will of the majority of voters.
 The coalition also noted weaknesses in Myanmar's electoral legal framework, including the 2008 Constitution, and found some inconsistencies in electoral administration and election administration amid the ongoing pandemic.

 The Carter Center assessment did not find any major irregularities with conduct at polling stations.
 A team of 43 observers had visited 234 polling stations across 10 of Myanmar's 14 states and regions.
 The Carter Center praised the Union Election Commission's efforts to update the voter roll, train election officials, and adapt procedures for older voters during the COVID-19 pandemic.
-It also noted that the UEC's failure to provide timely access to election data, and election postponements and cancellations that stopped voting for 1.4 million citizens.
+It also noted the UEC's failure to provide timely access to election data, and that election postponements and cancellations stopped voting for 1.4 million citizens, leaving 24 seats vacant.

-A month before the November elections, Human Rights Watch issued a report noting multiple issues in the upcoming election, characterizing it as "fundamentally flawed."
-Its report noted the NLD government's extensive use of state media to promote its political platform, while opposition parties were not given as many chances to do so.
-Opposition parties also faced censorship imposed on them by the NLD government.
-Residents without citizenship documents were barred from voting in the election, which disproportionately affected the Rohingya, Burmese Indians and Sino-Burmese communities.
-Townships in conflict areas faced denial of internet access for months before the election.
-The report additionally took issue with 25% of the seats in parliament being reserved for the military.